solarslurpi/obsidian-transcriber-service/docs/README_Windows_Dockerfile_tldr.md

 ### Start  with a Good Base - the ctranslate2 Docker Image

 ### ctranslate2 dockerfile
 A Yoga lesson I learned awhile back was to start with a Good Base.
-This implementation of this project assumes `ctranslate2`.
+This project relies on `ctranslate2`.
 The [`ctranslate2` github includes a dockerfile](https://github.com/OpenNMT/CTranslate2/blob/master/docker/Dockerfile) that will be the base docker image used for the OTS dockerfile.

 The `ctranslate2` image relies on NVidia's base image.
 The NVidia base image includes :
 - Ubuntu 20.04 LTS is used as the container base image (AKA "Container OS User Space" in the NVidia image).
 This also includes Python 3.8